Illegal connections and faulty plumbing in your home

 - If a surface water pipe (for example, a gutter collecting rain water) is connected to a foul sewer, this can overwhelm wastewater treatment sites during heavy rain as the system is unable to cope with the excessive water.

-How do they cause pollution?
+How do illegally connected pipes cause pollution?

 If any of your plumbing or waste pipes drain to a surface water sewer, the wastewater will pollute local watercourses.